AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/platform-services/tabs/network-service.md

                     // callback.call(null);

-                    // When the null connection is passed to the callback, the SDK drops the current request and not retry.
+                    // When the null connection is passed to the callback, the SDK will retry the same request at a later time.

                     // 2.
 If the network is available, the SDK should send out the request and invoke the callback with the corresponding connection. final HttpConnecting connection = doConnection(request);